 The stages of formation for candidates seeking solemn profession and ordination commences with a year of residential postulancy, followed by two years of novitiate.
 Novitiate begins on the Feast of St. Willibrord, November 7th, when the novice receives the habit of the Order, a simple black cassock with black fascia.
 Solemnly professed priests of the Order wear the shoulder cape with the cassock.

 At the completion of novitiate, the brother makes a simple promise of Obedience to the prior in his respective priory.
 The next stage of formation is higher studies.
 For those without any higher education, the brother commences his undergraduate studies.
 For those with a bachelor or master’s degree, the brother is encouraged to pursue further graduate studies to the doctorate.
 For those seeking ordination, the brother would first study philosophy and theology.
-After six years of higher studies, brother is permitted to make the solemn promise of Obedience to the prior in his respective priory.
+After six years of higher studies, the brother is permitted to make the solemn promise of Obedience to the prior in his respective priory.
 Once a brother makes solemn profession, he becomes a fully invested member of the Order and eligible to vote at Chapter.
-All professed members of the Order commit to contributing much of their wealth or income to support his respective priory.
+All professed members of the Order commit to contributing much of their wealth or income to support one's respective priory.

 Organized as a traditional religious order, the Order of St. Willibrord is a confederation of independent and self-sufficient religious houses (priories) in unity with the Master General of the Order, who is an Old-Catholic prelate.
 Each priory is governed by a prior elected by the solemnly-professed members of the community.

 Archbishop Dr. Lamido Ali Buba